Syed Shah Quazem Kirmane

-Syed Quazem Shah Kirmanee (সৈয়দ ক্বাজেম শাহ কিরমানী; born 25 October 1998), is a Bangladeshi professional footballer who plays as a midfielder for Dhaka Abahani in the Bangladesh Premier League and the Bangladesh national team.
+Syed Quazem Shah Kirmanee (সৈয়দ ক্বাজেম শাহ কিরমানী, /bn/); born 25 October 1998), is a Bangladeshi professional footballer who plays as a midfielder for Bashundhara Kings in the Bangladesh Premier League and the Bangladesh national team.

 Early life

 Quazem was born on 25 October 1998 in Dhaka, Bangladesh.
 His father, Halim Shah, was a first class cricketer.
 Quazem moved to Canada at the age of seven, where he attended Lillian Osborne High School in Edmonton.

 University career

 Quazem began attending the University of Alberta in 2017, where he played for the men's soccer team.
 In his first two seasons he made a total of thirteen appearances and started only on two occasions.
 On 23 August 2019, he scored his first goal against the Lethbridge Pronghorns in 2–1 victory.
 In the same season he made eleven appearances and also managed to score twice for his team.
 Following his graduation in 2021, he received offers from a few professional clubs from Bangladesh.